Halifax Pride’s new director, uncertain direction

 Reid, for his part, says Pride is hoping to organize an “accountability group,” which would oversee and consult the board on the organization’s future direction.

 On December 16, Pride published a job ad for a vacant seat on their board, with preference to applicants from the queer and trans “Black Indigenous and People of Colour” (BIPOC) community.
-This comes after the Nova Scotia Rainbow Action Project and CFS called for board seats to be reserved for BIPOC members of the queer community to ensure their inclusion.
+This comes after NSRAP and CFS called for board seats to be reserved for BIPOC members of the queer community to ensure their inclusion.

 “There’s a lot of rebuilding that needs to take place...we don’t want to make the same mistakes,” says Reid.
 “We recognize that Pride has caused a lot of pain, and we can do better.”